AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-cli-samples.md

-<properties
+---
-	pageTitle="Azure Insights: Azure Insights CLI quick start samples. | Azure" description="Sample CLI command can help you access Azure Insights monitoring features.
-Azure Insights is a Microsoft Azure service which allows you to autoScale Cloud Services, Virtual Machines, and Web Apps, send alert notifications, or call web URLs based on values of configured telemetry data." authors="kamathashwin"
+title: Azure Insights: Azure Insights CLI quick start samples. | Azure
+description: Sample CLI command can help you access Azure Insights monitoring features.
+Azure Insights is a Microsoft Azure service which allows you to autoScale Cloud Services, Virtual Machines, and Web Apps, send alert notifications, or call web URLs based on values of configured telemetry data.
-	manager=""
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="monitoring-and-diagnostics"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/08/2016"
-	ms.author="ashwink"
-	wacn.date=""/>
+authors: kamathashwin
+manager: ''
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: monitoring-and-diagnostics
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/08/2016
+ms.author: ashwink
+wacn.date: ''
+---

 # Azure Monitor  Cross-platform CLI quick start samples

 This article shows you sample command-line interface (CLI) commands to help you access Azure Monitor features.
 Azure Monitor allows you to AutoScale Cloud Services, Virtual Machines, and Web Apps and to send alert notifications or call web URLs based on values of configured telemetry data.

-> [AZURE.NOTE]
+> [!NOTE]
 > Azure Monitor is the new name for what was called "Azure Insights" until Sept 25th, 2016.
 However, the namespaces and thus the commands below still contain the "insights".
 >
 >

 ## Prerequisites

 If you haven't already installed the Azure CLI, see [Install the Azure CLI](/documentation/articles/xplat-cli-install/).
-If you're unfamiliar with Azure CLI, you can read more about it at [Use the Azure CLI for Mac, Linux, and Windows with Azure Resource Manager](/documentation/articles/xplat-cli-azure-resource-manager/).
+If you're unfamiliar with Azure CLI, you can read more about it at [Use the Azure CLI for Mac, Linux, and Windows with Azure Resource Manager](../azure-resource-manager/xplat-cli-azure-resource-manager.md).

 In Windows, install npm from the [Node.js website](https://nodejs.org/).
 After you complete the installation, using CMD.exe with Run As Administrator privileges, execute the following from the folder where npm is installed: